anthonydavis33/TechartPortfolio/public/kb/unreal/RenderDependancyGraph/01-FXSystemPreRender.md

 - Reduce spawn counts; use Niagara Scalability Groups to scale with platform/quality settings
 - Prefer `Sim Target = GPU Compute` for high-count emitters

+> [!WARNING]
-> **⚠️ CPU → GPU sim migration is not always a win.** GPU simulation has fixed per-dispatch overhead.
+> **CPU → GPU sim migration is not always a win.** GPU simulation has fixed per-dispatch overhead.
 Migrating a CPU emitter with fewer than ~500 particles to GPU sim can *increase* frame cost.
 Profile before and after.

 - Use **fixed bounds** — dynamic bounds recalculate every frame and block tight culling

+> [!WARNING]
-> **⚠️ Fixed bounds that are too small will cause incorrect culling.** If you set fixed bounds conservatively and the effect exceeds them at runtime, the emitter will be culled even when clearly visible on screen.
+> **Fixed bounds that are too small will cause incorrect culling.** If you set fixed bounds conservatively and the effect exceeds them at runtime, the emitter will be culled even when clearly visible on screen.
 Always validate fixed bounds against the effect's real-world scale range.

 - Add **Niagara LODs** (Significance-based) to reduce simulation fidelity at distance
 - Reduce collision complexity — prefer depth-buffer collision over CPU scene queries